skypilot-org/skypilot/README.md

     Run jobs on any cloud, easily and cost effectively
 </h3>

-SkyPilot is a framework for easily running machine learning workloads[^1] on any cloud.
+SkyPilot is a framework for easily and cost effectively running ML workloads[^1] on any cloud.

 SkyPilot abstracts away cloud infra burden:
 - Launch jobs & clusters on any cloud (AWS, Azure, GCP)